 Eat Well With Today's Veal

-Eat-Well Today: Calves On Open Range Today’s veal is a perfect addition to a high-protein low fat diet.
+Today’s veal is a perfect addition to a high-protein low fat diet.
 Veal contains many essential vitamins and nutrients.
 Also, it is easy to prepare, making it a top choice for health-conscious consumers.

 Veal farmers know consumers expect that the veal we eat is raised responsibly.
 Eat-Well Today prides itself on sourcing everything from companies that have proven best practices.
 Good thing farmers have embraced a set of ethical standards and code of conduct that reflects their commitment to producing safe food, providing excellent animal care, educating employees, preserving the environment and positively contributing to the local community.
 In addition, veal farmers are dedicated to transitioning their barns to group housing pens or pasture.